I-had-a-bad-idea/Digit-Recognition-Neural-Network/README.md

 # Digit Recognition Neural Network

-A neural network implementation for handwritten digit recognition using the EMNIST dataset, built from scratch in Python using NumPy.
-The network combines EMNIST training data with custom augmented samples for improved robustness.
+A neural network implementation for handwritten digit recognition using the EMNIST dataset and custom augmentation, built from scratch in Python using NumPy.

 ---